 No matter what walk-in system you buy, one of the most important decisions is deciding which manufacturer to purchase from.
 There are many manufacturers of walk-in coolers and freezers, and they all have their niche in the walk-in industry.
 The amount of service they offer the end user varies.

 Look for a walk-in company that has these traits:

 - The company should have been in business for at least ten years.

-- They should have clear quotes with itemized listing of the items provided.
+- They should have clear quotes with an itemized list of the items provided.

-- They should be very informative and pleasant on the phone and treat you with interest and respect.
+- They should be highly informative and pleasant on the phone and treat you with interest and respect.

-- Their location and shipping cost need to be clearly spelled out.
-Shipping is a very important item in figuring up front cost of the project.
+- Their location and shipping cost need to be spelled out clearly.
+Shipping is an especially important item in figuring the upfront cost of the project.

 - Check the warranty clearly so that you know what is covered should problems occur.